Winnipeg Stadium: Demolition

 In June 2012, the city announced the proposed sale of the stadium to Polo Park Holdings Inc, owner of the nearby Polo Park shopping centre, for $30.25 million.
 The sale was finalized in April 2013 and demolition began soon after.
 The stadium was dismantled piece-by-piece over a period of four months, beginning with the north end zone and west side grandstands.

-Fans had the opportunity to purchase memorabilia from the old stadium prior to its demolition, including seats, pieces of turf, and other equipment not moved to Investors Group Field.
+Items from the old stadium, including seats, pieces of turf, and other equipment not moved to IG Field, were sold to the public prior to the demolition.
 Other fixtures, such as stadium benches, were donated to local community clubs and sports teams.

 The site is currently being developed into a retail and commercial park known as The Plaza at Polo Park.
 Demolition of the stadium has also permitted the city to connect two segments of Milt Stegall Drive (formerly Arena Road) which were separated by the stadium.